CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

     - By default, this is "toc_".
 For conciseness, the rest of the documentation will assume the default value.
         - This means that, for example, an entry ID link may be formatted as "#toc_1".
 4. How the tool should attempt to indent the output WET-formatted table of contents, decide header tag level, and generate IDs.
 The options are as follows:
-    - use existing list numberings from the document (explanation [#list-numbering](in this section)).
+    - use existing list numberings from the document (explanation [in this section](#list-numbering)).
-    - use manually inserted list numberings (differences from using existing list numberings explained [#manual-list-numbering](in this section)).
+    - use manually inserted list numberings (differences from using existing list numberings explained [in this section](#manual-list-numberingo decide the level of the header ta)).
     - use existing indentation in the table.
 This is only helpful if the Dreamweaver table is formatted as a list, as described in the first input.
 5. The list type for the output WET-formatted table of contents.
 For example, if `<ol lst-num>` is selected, then the WET table of contents might be formatted as so:
     ```